 That's it, I have returned home.
 It was a long frustrating journey with a bloody 5 mile jam near Heathrow.
 Some clever bugger has already told Bridie he's caught a 2lb Roach from the stretch this morning.
 Do ya think he may be winding me up!

 I thought it may be a good idea to do a general assessment of each species for the duration of my stint this year.

-Roach,- very dissapointing, as early as the first week I noted how few there were in the 8-12oz bracket.
+Roach,- very disappointing, as early as the first week I noted how few there were in the 8-12oz bracket.
 Considering these were normally the predominate species during the last week of March and first two weeks of April, I was shocked at the low numbers.
-The biggest was 1lb 14.5oz caught by Michael Beirne and equalled by myself a few days later.
-The Inny Roach run was disasterous, we estimated only a tenth of last years fish came up the river.
-Wether there will be another run later this month, - who knows?
+The biggest was 1lb 14.5oz caught by Michael Beirne and equaled by myself a few days later.
+The Inny Roach run was disaterous, we estimated only a tenth of last years fish came up the river.
+Whether there will be another run later this month, - who knows?

 Overall species performance - 2/10

 Pike,- A complete shambles, Oh yeah, I had a 20lb 11.5oz specimen on April 1st but aside from that the next best I saw was an 8lb fish.
 My opinion, for what it's worth,- The Pike is a very residential creature, following his/her prey shoals wherever they go.
 In a heavily fished area such as Lanesborough, where numerous Pike have been eaten/mistreated/killed. it would easy to assume the localised specimens are few in numbers.